Genocides in history (World War I through World War II): Nanshitou massacre

-The Nanshitou Massacre was large-scale unnatural deaths among the refugees detained by the Imperial Japanese Army and Wang Jingwei regime at the Nanshitou Refugee Camp in Guangzhou, China, between 1942 and 1945.
+The Nanshitou Massacre was a case large-scale unnatural deaths among the refugees detained by the Imperial Japanese Army and Wang Jingwei regime at the Nanshitou Refugee Camp in Guangzhou, China, between 1942 and 1945.
 The event was triggered by the Japanese expulsion of Chinese residents from Japanese-occupied Hong Kong in 1942, which resulted in refugees crowding into the city of Guangzhou by ferry along the Pearl River.
 They were stopped at Nanshitou for physical examinations.
 A former soldier of Unit 8604 stated that the unit was instructed to poison Chinese refugees with the pathogens of typhoid and paratyphoid, which they put into the thin porridge and drinking water prepared for the refugees, causing a large number of deaths.
 Additionally, survivors claimed that the Japanese used detainees for human experimentation.

 Singapore

 Sook Ching was a mass killing that occurred from 18 February to 4 March 1942 in Singapore after it fell to the Japanese.
 It was a systematic purge and massacre of anti-Japanese elements in Singapore, with the Singaporean Chinese particularly targeted by the Japanese military during the occupation.
 However, Japanese soldiers engaged in indiscriminate killing, and did not try to identify who was anti-Japanese.
 Retrospective analysis places the number killed at between 40,000 and 50,000.